disease-sh/awesome-novelcovid/CONTRIBUTING.md

    * Link to your project in the first column of your addition.
    * Description of what the project is about.
    * Link to your GitHub profile.
-   * Language your project is accessible in.
+   * Languages/Locales your project is accessible in.
 If there are more than 2, please just specify "Multiple".
 <br>

 * Search previous Pull Requests or Issues before making a new one, as yours may be a duplicate.